 "Source to sink transport of organic nitrogen in plants"

 2012 PB SYMPOSIUM:

-WAR or PEACE?
-Interactions between plants and microbes, October 6th
+War or Peace?
+Interactions between plants and microbes - Saturday, October 6, 2012

 "Getting Inside and Living There: Bacterial Functions for Symbiosis"

 GREGORY MARTIN - Boyce Thompson Institute for Plant Research, Department of Plant Pathology and Plant-Microbe Biology, Cornell University

 "Attack and defense at the interface of bacterial virulence proteins and plant immunity"

 ROGER WISE - USDA-ARS, Dept of Plant Pathology and Microbiology, Iowa State University

 "Intersection of eQTL and functional mutagenesis in barley-powdery mildew interactions"

 JOHN MANNERS - CSIRO Plant Industry, Australia